 Anyway, I tend to always have a couple of frozen pitta breads in my freezer, so this recipe is pretty easy to throw together just as long as you have bit of yogurt to use up.
 It has to be plain yogurt mind, don’t be using any old strawberry Frube you find at the back of the fridge.

 In any case, I hope you enjoy this Turkish delight as much as Jamie does, it’s been known to cure many a bad hangover.

 P.S.
 I apologise if you watched the Withal and I clip to the point where the old woman bites into her fried egg sandwich and it all falls out the back.
 This gave me nightmares for quite some years.

 1 brown pitta bread

-1. Start by finely chopping the mint and the chives, put to one side.
-In a small saucepan melt the butter on a low heat and mix in the paprika.
-Once melted take off the heat and leave to cool (optional).
+1. Start by finely chopping the mint and put to one side.
+In a small bowl add 3 Tbs of yogurt and mix in one crushed garlic clove.
+Season with salt and pepper.

 2. Spray a small frying pan with spray oil and pop on a medium heat, add two eggs and start to fry.
-Meanwhile toast the pitta bread and peel the garlic clove.
+Meanwhile toast the pitta bread.

-3. Once the pitta is toasted cut down one side and open to butterfly it.
-Rub the inside of it with the garlic clove and dollop 3 tablespoons of yogurt in the middle spreading out slightly.
-Season with salt and top with the fried eggs.
+3. Once the pitta is toasted, cut down one side and open to butterfly it.
+Add the yogurt in the centre of your pitta and spread out with the back of a spoon.